 Colorado Law's Master of Studies in Law (MSL) degree is a one-year, 28-credit, no-LSAT-required program that enables students who hold at least an undergraduate degree to obtain legal training short of a full Juris Doctor (JD).
 Increasingly, emerging job markets have openings that require some legal knowledge and employers are assigning a number of legal tasks traditionally performed by lawyers to non-lawyers.
 Colorado Law's MSL will prepare students to obtain and excel in those positions.
-MSL students will be admitted into one of three specialty tracks: ethics and compliance, patent law, or human rights law.
+MSL students will be admitted into either ethics and compliance or human rights law tracks.

 Ethics and Compliance Curriculum